HenioJR/file_etl_importer/README.md

 # file_etl_importer

-This is an open source tool to import csv files, do any work (data transformation or/and data cleasing) and load data on repository (like relational or non relational DB, queues).
+This is an open source tool to import files, do any work (data transformation or/and data cleasing) and load data on repository (like relational or non relational DB, queues).

 ## Features

+- Read file (tested using csv and txt extensions =) )
+- Transform data
+- Load data in database (working to PostgreSQL connection; more databases soon)

 ## Dependencies